Descubre las granjas y los puestos de comida del valle del Mid-Willamette

 Just north of Salem, four generations of the Beilke family have grown a variety of crops—including apples, peppermint, blueberries, cherries, corn, and more—since the 1950s at Beilke Family Farm.

 The farm is best known for a 10-acre U-pick orchard that invites visitors to choose among 18 varieties of apple each fall.
 Beilke works to make the experience fun and accessible for the whole family, so each row is noted with the name of that apple variety (with additional signage denoting relative ripeness), and dwarf trees can be reached without a ladder—even for children.
 Apple U-pick season begins in mid-August and can run through late October or early November, though weather patterns may shift that back or forward by as many as two weeks.
-You’ll find Beilke Family Farm along the Marion Farm Loop.
+You’ll find Beilke Family Farm along the Oregon Farm Loop.

 French Prairie Gardens